A Guide To Bees, Wasps, Hornets, and More

 - Apply the correct insecticide spray – Follow the instructions on the insect-killing spray and spray the nest entirely to ensure you have eradicated the colony.

 - Be prepared to flee – If the nest gets agitated and the wasps swarm, you will not want to be trapped in the vicinity of the nest, or you will inevitably end up with dozens of painful stings.
-If you approach a nest in a difficult-to-reach location, have an escape route planned.
 Be ready to run as far as necessary so the stinging insect gives up pursuit, or get indoors before the wasps can follow you inside.

 Call a Professional for Stinging Insect Nest Removal